 You know those tiny plastic beads in facial cleansers and other skin products?
-They’re so small, they pass right through waste water filters and flow into lakes and oceans – and, because they look like fish eggs, they’re mistaken for food by fish and other wildlife.Continue Reading →
+They’re causing water pollution.
+They pass right through waste water filters and flow into lakes and oceans – and, because they look like fish eggs, they’re mistaken for food by fish and other wildlife.Continue Reading →

 Currently, more of us are using liquid soaps.
 You’re probably not surprised – liquid soaps seem convenient in their plastic bottles.
 They sit neatly on the sink or in the shower and don’t dribble their suds or coagulate in a soap dish.
 But they have at least two big drawbacks.Continue Reading →

 By the numbers